-Due to a revised works schedule and proposed project changes for the Karuah Quarry as well as the Karuah East Quarry, the Rehabilitation and Closure Plan will be updated in 2022.
+Due to a revised works schedule and proposed project changes for the Karuah Quarry, the Rehabilitation and Closure Plan will be updated in 2023.
 This revision will seek to better reflect rehabilitation timelines.

 7.1 Rehabilitation Performance During Reporting Period